audulus/docs/docs/nodes.md

 You can think of it like a single-sample `memory` node.

-In the `inspector` you can select the `Save Data` checkbox to save the held value in between patch loads.
+In the `inspector panel` you can select the `Save Data` checkbox to save the held value in between patch loads.

 <img src="img/nodes_reference/synth/sample_and_hold/sample_and_hold_inspector.png"
 alt="sample and hold inspector"